maxmechanic/shownotes/README.md

 ###Scraping for shows

-There's a function to assemble titles and paths for a given shows specific to 5by5 right now.
+There's a function to assemble titles and paths for a given network's shows specific to 5by5 right now.
 Again, expanding by network it seems ideal to be able to check for a show if the current list is out-of-date.
 Right now the function is simply printing to console.
 ```javascript

 shownotes.get5by5shows();